-An Introduction to IoT Analytics covers techniques that can be used to analyze data from IoT sensors and also addresses questions regarding the performance of an IoT system.
-It strikes a balance between practice and theory so that one can learn how to apply these tools in practice with a good understanding of their inner workings.
-It is an introductory book for readers that have no familiarity with these techniques.
+This book covers techniques that can be used to analyze data from IoT sensors and addresses questions regarding the performance of an IoT system.
+It strikes a balance between practice and theory so one can learn how to apply these tools in practice with a good understanding of their inner workings.
+This is an introductory book for readers who have no familiarity with these techniques.

-The techniques presented in the book come from the areas of Machine Learning, Statistics, and Operations Research.
-Machine Learning techniques are described that can be used to analyze IoT data generated from sensors for clustering, classification, and regression.
-The statistical techniques described can be used to carry out regression and forecasting of IoT sensor data, and dimensionality reduction of data sets.
-Operations Research is concerned with the performance of an IoT system by constructing a model of a system under study, and then carry out what-if analysis.
+The techniques presented in An Introduction to IoT Analytics come from the areas of machine learning, statistics, and operations research.
+Machine learning techniques are described that can be used to analyze IoT data generated from sensors for clustering, classification, and regression.
+The statistical techniques described can be used to carry out regression and forecasting of IoT sensor data and dimensionality reduction of data sets.
+Operations research is concerned with the performance of an IoT system by constructing a model of the system under study and then carrying out a what-if analysis.
 The book also describes simulation techniques.

-- Contains practice exercises, with solutions provided online at www.routledge.com/9780367686314
+- Practice exercises are included with solutions provided online at www.routledge.com/9780367686314

 Table of Contents

-Harry G. Perros is a Professor of Computer Science at NC State University, an Alumni Distinguished Graduate Professor, and an IEEE Fellow.
+Harry G. Perros is a Professor of Computer Science at North Carolina State University, an Alumni Distinguished Graduate Professor, and an IEEE Fellow.
 He has published extensively in the area of performance modelling of computer and communication systems, and in his free time he likes to go sailing and play the bouzouki.